open-contracting/standard/docs/schema/reference.md

 ### Award

 The award section is used to announce any awards issued for this tender.
 There can be multiple awards made.
 Releases can contain all, or a subset, of these awards.
-A related award block is required for every contract block, as the award contains information on the suppliers.
+A related award object is required for every contract object, as the award contains information on the suppliers.
 In particular cases there can be multiple suppliers for a single award: for example, in the case of [consortia](../guidance/map/buyers_suppliers.md#consortia-suppliers) and in [framework agreements](../guidance/map/framework_agreements).

 ````{admonition} Example
 :class: hint